0

 Fan Leaves for Juicing Marijuana

-Although most of the focus of both medical and recreational users is on the flowers of the plant which produces euphoric effects, doctors and researchers are increasingly investigating and documenting the medicinal properties of juicing fan leaves, though this part may not induce the psychoactive effect, but it does provide an abundant amount of THC-A, the acidic forerunner of the THC used for fighting disease and provide treatments.
-The only unsuccessful feature of juicing is that it involves consistency of the regimen which requires more than 20 large fan leaves per day.
-Nevertheless, research is being conducted, and the use of this information will be of great use in the near future.
+Although most of the focus of both medical and recreational users is on the flowers of the plant which produces euphoric effects, doctors and researchers are increasingly investigating and documenting the medicinal properties of juicing fan leaves, though this part may not induce the psychoactive effect, it does provide an abundant amount of THC-A, the acidic forerunner of the THC used for fighting disease and provide treatments.

 Leave a Reply